 Mobile Solutions for More Mobile Seniors

 As seniors exchange landlines for cell phones and other less expensive phone systems, they are also looking for an alternative to traditional PERS units.
-Mobile PERS units, which are very small cell phones with an emergency button and two-way voice communication, can be an ideal solution.
+Mobile PERS units, which are very small cell phones with emergency buttons and two-way voice communication, can be an ideal solution.

 Mobile PERS units allow users to speak directly with the call center from any room in the house, as well as from the yard, garage or anywhere else with cell phone coverage.
 Since no landline is needed, seniors who use mobile PERS can visit friends or relatives or go on vacation without having to pack and transport a bulky base station.